menu

 Fulks Run is a very small town located in the state of Virginia.
 With a population of 3,007 people and just one neighborhood, Fulks Run is the 179th largest community in Virginia.

-Fulks Run is a blue-collar town, with 52.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fulks Run, you'll notice that it is more blue-collar than most other communities in America.
+52.24% of Fulks Run’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fulks Run is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fulks Run who work in maintenance occupations (7.96%), management occupations (7.09%), and office and administrative support (5.72%).

 The percentage of people in Fulks Run with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.67% of people over 25 have a bachelor's degree or advanced degree.